TayyabInsights/Data-Analytics-Projects-Using-Microsoft-Excel/Pizza-Sales-Analysis/README.md

 - **Right-click on `quantity`**: Select **Value Field Settings** and choose **Sum**.

-#### Explanation
-This PivotTable gives a clear breakdown of total sales by pizza size, allowing us to identify the most and least popular sizes.
-Such insights are critical for aligning inventory levels with customer demand and planning promotions effectively.

 #### Step 2: Create a Bar Chart for Sales by Pizza Size

 Visualizing the data makes it easier to interpret trends and communicate findings.
 A **Bar Chart** is ideal for comparing sales across pizza sizes.

 #### Steps to Create a Bar Chart